jgato/jgato/random_docs/Sushy_Redfish_BMC.md

 ## Virtual media management and booting with an ISO

 Finally, we want to provision the VM with an ISO.
-Something we usually do in a Baremetal lab with a console and GUI for the BMC.
+Something we usually do in a baremetal server with a console and GUI for the BMC (ilo, idrac, etc).
 This is ok, but it is usually slow and the way you share the iso can have some restrictions.

-Now it is booting from HDD:
+Currently, it is booting from HDD:

 ```bash
 $> curl -s ${bmc}/redfish/v1/Systems/${bmc_server} | jq .Boot.BootSourceOverrideTarget